zigurous/.github/profile/README.md

 ## Hello 👋

-We are an indie game developer creating Unity assets and tutorials to help developers create many kinds of games and grow their skills.
+We are an indie game developer creating Unity assets and tutorials.

 ### 🧰 Free & premium game assets